mdsol/mauth-client-ruby/doc/mauth-proxy.md

 The `--browser_proxy` option switches to browser proxy mode and is intended to be used when the proxy is used in conjunction with a web browser that is set to use this proxy.

-The `--header` option will add a consistent set of headers to every request format is "key: value". can be added multiple times
+The `--header` Accepts a [key]:[value] header definition to include, e.g. -h "Accept:application/json".
+Can be used multiple times for multiple headers

 All other options are passed along to rack.
 Available options can be viewed by running rackup -h, and are also listed
 below: